A History of the Four Props Kept by Their Creator

 The fourth and final Dalek was perhaps the most interesting as its top half consisted of one of the FX Daleks.
 During the making of the film, Dalek AARUII 14 had been thrown down the ramp of the Saucer and bashed by the escaping Wyler and Susan in the van and yet was still in a good enough condition to be used again.
 The scene on the ramp does very little damage to the prop and its clear that when the Dalek is hit by the van its the skirt that takes the vast majority of the impact.
 The shoulder section is thrown clear and must have landed in such a way as to not cause much damage.

-We therefore refer to this Dalek as Dalek AARUII 14-5.
+We therefore refer to this Dalek as Dalek AARUII 14-12.
 It was very likely this Dalek had a dome donated from another Dalek which also had the larger style eyeball.
-Flaking paint revealed this to be made from a green ballcock.

 The Whicker Man

-Refurbishments had taken place, but there were still enough identifying features glimpsed to piece the facts together and confirm the four props that Nation had.
+Refurbishments and repainting had taken place, but there were still enough identifying features glimpsed to piece the facts together and confirm the four props that Nation had.

-After leaving Dalek AARUII 12 Whicker and Nation make their way past Dalek AARUII 9 and Dalek AARUII 11 and we get a brief look at Dalek AARUII 14-5 as they leave the room.
-It is clear that despite most of the main bulk of that prop being in good condition, there is one light missing and only one “arm” protruding from the front.
+After leaving Dalek AARUII 19 Whicker and Nation make their way past Dalek AARUII 9 and Dalek AARUII 11 and we get a brief look at Dalek AARUII 14-12 as they leave the room.
+It is clear that despite most of the main bulk of that prop being in good condition, there is one light missing and possibly only one appendage protruding from the front.

-This appearance would be the first known public display of Nation’s Dalek’s.
-However, ever the entrepreneur and charity supporter, the props would appear many more times during the late 1960s and 1970s
+This appearance would be the first known public display of Nation’s Daleks.
+However, ever the entrepreneur and charity supporter, the props would appear many more times during the late 1960s and 1970s, helping to make up for the loss of his unmade Dalek series.

 Steve recalls: “I borrowed a Dalek from him in order to publicise the Church Bazaar that my Mother, Phyllis Williams, organized at the Labour Hall (now known as the Community Hall) to raise funds to restore the roofing at St Mary’s Church.
 There was nearly a disaster just before the Fair.
 Shock, horror my Dad, Glynn Williams, managed to break it!
 Just in time, Teynham’s super hero (me) managed to fix it.
 I had great fun at the Fair inside the Dalek operating it.
 The East Kent Gazette gave us good publicity and included a couple of photographs.
 Terry and his wife actually came down to the hall and did the “glad handing” publicity bits.
 He was a really nice guy and really cared about Teynham.”